-Letting the Air out of the Band: In "Sonic the Matchmaker", Robotnik, wanting a wife, puffs out his chest and claims, "Any woman on Mobius would be proud to be 'Mrs. Robotnik'".
-The music dies as Scratch and Grounder look skeptically at each other.
+Letting the Air out of the Band: In "Sonic the Matchmaker", Robotnik, wanting a wife, puffs out his chest and claims, "Any woman on Mobius would be proud to be 'Mrs. Robotnik'."
+The music dies as Scratch and Grounder look at him skeptically.

 Leitmotif: Several of of the recurring characters have music that plays alongside their scenes.
 Most recognizable is Sonic's, which doubles as the show's title theme.
 Robotnik also gets a pretty catchy one.
 Even Scratch & Grounder have one, which is just a shortened version of Dovregubbens Hall.

 Mistreatment-Induced Betrayal: The reason why Robotnik's plan fails in "Hero of the Year"; Wes Weasley helps Sonic escape from his prison as a result of not being allowed to broadcast his shopping channel.

 Mythology Gag: Despite being named Robotnik as opposed to Eggman, Robotnik makes a very, very large amount of references to eggs, either in puns or in his general planning (like the Omeletta episode noted above), in reference to his alter-ego; in the beginning of "Robotnikland", he even flies into a rage when Scratch and Grounder attempt to serve him pancakes for breakfast, rather than the egg-related dishes he prefers.

 The episode "Lifestyles of the Sick and Twisted" actually had Tails call Robotnik "Eggman".